aurimas13/Chemical-analysis/README.md

-# Lipophilicities & Drawing Molecules
+# Chemical analysis of lipophilicities & drawing molecules
 A simple physical chemistry project that looks at lipophilicities of drug molecules.